Join millions of Canadians who have already trusted Loans Canada

 Pros

-• Earn more points.
-Whether your card earns you cash-back rewards, Air Miles, etc., the more the card is used, the more points will accrue.
+• Earn More Points.
+The more the card is used, the more points will accrue.
 This is particularly useful for card arrangements designed with a lot of incentives.

-• Money management.
-Depending on the situation, instead of giving cash to spend, an authorized user’s spending is isolated in a specific location.
-This lends an opportunity to budget and analyze spending patterns.
-This is specifically true for a parent trying to teach their child about credit and money management.
+• Money Management.
+Cardholders can track and limit the authorized user’s spending.
+This lends an opportunity to budget and analyze spending patterns, especially for parents trying to teach their children about credit and money management.

 Cons

-• Financial liability.
-The account holder is fully responsible for all of the funds owing on the card, regardless of whether the authorized user spent the money.
+• Financial Liability.
+The account holder is fully responsible for paying off the balance owed on the card, regardless of whether the authorized user spent the money.
 This adds a level of risk and, depending on the situation, may require a lot of oversight.

 Bottom Line